Butterflies of North Carolina:

 DistributionDISTRIBUTION: Essentially statewide, with records for all three provinces.
 It is present on the Outer Banks (at least formerly).

-AbundanceABUNDANCE: Uncommon but widespread across the state; locally numerous in a few savannas and other dense, diverse grasslands with many flowers.
-Somewhat more numerous in the eastern half of the state than in the western half.
-This species is not as common in NC as one would surmise by reading field guides, because of the "Northern" bias of most guides.
+AbundanceABUNDANCE: Declining in recent years, as are many skippers using native grasses.
+Uncommon but widespread across the state; locally numerous in a few savannas and other dense, diverse grasslands with many flowers.
+Somewhat more numerous in the eastern half of the state than in the western half, but rare in many areas of the state now, with many counties still lacking records in each province (an obvious sign of butterfly scarcity but also of field work scarcity).
+This species is not nearly as common in NC as one would surmise by reading field guides, because of the "Northern" bias of most guides.

 FlightFLIGHT PERIOD: Two broods; downstate it is present from early May to early July, and mid- or late July to mid-October.
 In the Mountains, it is found from early or mid-May to late September.

 HabitatHABITAT: The species is found in old fields, woodland borders, powerline clearings, savannas, and other places with abundant and usually thick native grass cover.
 It is more numerous in slightly damp grasslands (such as savannas) than in truly dry places, but it is not a marsh skipper.
-Like many other grass skippers, it tends to avoid places dominated by exotic grasses, such as pastures and abandoned cultivated fields.
+Like many other grass skippers, it tends to avoid places dominated by exotic grasses, such as pastures, abandoned cultivated fields, and gardens.

 PlantsFOOD AND NECTAR PLANTS: The foodplants are native grasses, particularly panicgrasses (Coleataenia spp.).
 The species nectars on a wide variety of flowers, with no particular groups dominating --unlike the preference for Red Clover (Trifolium pratense) by the Peck's Skipper.